 Our goal is to make the Biological Station affordable for every student who wants to attend.
 We encourage you to apply for financial aid both through us, and through the U-M Office of Financial Aid.
 PLEASE NOTE: This year, the U-M Office of Financial Aid will award Spring/Summer aid on a first-come, first-served rolling basis starting on Feb.
-1, 2018.
-Please apply as soon as possible for priority consideration.
+1, 2019.
+Apply as soon as possible for priority consideration.

 UMBS offers both need-based and merit-based financial assistance.
-Applying is easy and done with this on-line application which also appears at the end of our on-line course application (apply as soon as possible to ensure priority consideration, no later than March 31).
+Applying is easy and done with an on-line application (available soon!) which also appears at the end of our on-line course application (apply as soon as possible to ensure priority consideration, no later than March 31).
 See "Scholarships and Financial Assistance" below for more information.

 Biological Station tuition is assessed by the University of Michigan according to the half-term tuition rates set by the Board of Regents of the University and is subject to change.
 Tuition is based on College of Literature, Science, and the Arts (LSA) rates, and may vary if you are enrolled in another U-M school or college.
 Guest students pay "upper division" tuition.
 Student fees for all students will be invoiced by University of Michigan Student Accounts.

 Our financial aid and scholarship deadline is March 31, 2019.